Skip to main content

 Log

-• Week 5 - 11 May: Research and initial setup of Raspberry Pi Pico and LED strip.
-Completed the project description.
+• Week 5 - 11 May: Set up the Raspberry Pi Pico and assembled the main hardware components.

 • Week 19 - 25 May: